Careers Information Advice & Guidance

 Sixth Form

 In years 12 & 13 the programme is tailored to informing them of their post 18 choices and preparing them for their next steps.
 The future planning day allows students to hear from a variety of speakers about their options including a gap year, applying for university, writing personal statements and apprenticeships.
 Employability talks give them an understanding of the key skills required for university and the world of work.
 Specialist talks and university visits take place throughout the year including an Oxbridge conference.
 Interview practice is available from governors and staff to help especially for those applying for Oxbridge, Medicine, Dentistry or Veterinary Science.
 Students are advised to have at least one careers interview to help them explore their options and help them plan their next steps.
-Our students enter a wide range of opportunities after Sixth Form; to see the full list of destinations click here: Leaver Destinations.
+Our students enter a wide range of opportunities after Sixth Form.
+Students have regular updates of career opportunities via the Microsoft Teams Page under Careers Sixth Form, as well as emails forwarded to them by the sixth form team.

 Information for Teachers

 Careers Education is delivered as part of the wider PSHE (Personal Social and Health Education) and Core Studies programme.
 This is integrated into each year with external speakers such as employers and universities offering talks on preparing for the world of work and future pathways such higher education.
-The school has excellent links with many local businesses and universities, many attending the careers convention each year.
+The school has excellent links with many local businesses and universities, many attending careers events.

-Students are encouraged to develop their employability skills through completing work experience and a mock interview in Year 10 and sixth form as well as through many volunteering opportunities including the Duke of Edinburgh Award.
+Students are encouraged to develop their employability skills through completing work experience in Year 10 and sixth form as well as through many volunteering opportunities including the Duke of Edinburgh Award.

-Careers is linked to curriculum subjects with clubs such as coding, STEM and Geography encouraging students to develop wider skills and linking them to careers.
+Careers is linked to curriculum subjects with clubs such as coding, STEM, Young Enterprise, FIRST TECH CHALLENGE Robotics and Geography encouraging students to develop wider skills and linking them to careers.

 The school careers department are committed to achieving the Gatsby 8 Benchmarks by which schools measure their CEIAG provision. https://www.gatsby.org.uk/education/focus-areas/good-career-guidance